yguitton/training-material/topics/single-cell/tutorials/pseudobulk-analysis/tutorial.md

 - Understand and generate the pseudobulk expression matrix with Decoupler
 - Perform differential expression analysis using edgeR
 time_estimation: 3H
 key_points:
-- Pseudobulk analysis approach bridges the gap between single-cell and bulk RNA-seq data
+  - Pseudobulk Analysis Advantage: Bridges single-cell and bulk RNA-seq approaches, combining high resolution with statistical robustness.
-- Decoupler tool generates a pseudobulk count matrix, enabling downstream differential expression and functional analyses
-- edgeR is a robust tool for differential expression in pseudobulk datasets
+  - Importance of Metadata: Proper annotation and metadata (e.g., cell types, conditions) are crucial for generating pseudobulk matrices.
+  - Role of Decoupler: Generates pseudobulk matrices with flexibility in filtering and visualization.
+  - Strength of edgeR: Provides robust differential expression analysis, accounting for biological and technical variability.
+  - Visualization and Interpretation: Tools like Volcano Plots highlight significant genes and trends in differential expression.
+  - Prerequisites: Prior knowledge of **PBMC analysis** and **Combining Single-Cell Datasets** is recommended before starting this tutorial.
 contributions:
   authorship:
     - dianichj